riestelle/Platformer-Game-with-voice-input/README.md

-# Platformer Game
+# Platformer Game with voice input

 A simple platformer game built with **Pygame** featuring a heart system (3 lives).
-Players lose a heart when making mistakes, and correct actions allow the character to continue.
+Players lose a heart when making mistakes, and correctly speaking the words would allow the character to continue.

 ## Features
 - Classic platformer mechanics (jump, move, avoid obstacles)